If you have set your heart on owning a Maine Coon cat, you definitely aren’t alone.

 If you allow your Maine Coon outside, it is likely that you will not need to use a litter tray at all.
-However, if you would prefer to keep a tray within your home to reduce the chances that your cat does their business in your own garden, or that of your neighbours, then give this extra large cat litter tray from Amazon a go.
-The extra large proportions of this tray will enable your Maine Coon to fit within the tray comfortably.
+However, if you would prefer to keep a tray within your home to reduce the chances that your cat does their business in your own garden, or that of your neighbors, then give this extra large cat litter tray from Amazon a go.
+The extra-large proportions of this tray will enable your Maine Coon to fit within the tray comfortably.

 Maine Coon litter tray requirements:

 Self Cleaning Cat Litter Tray